aspose-total/Aspose.Total-Products/total/en/net/conversion/emlx-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMLX to DOCM via .NET" h2=".NET API to Render EMLX to DOCM on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMLX to DOCM conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOCM.
+As a .NET developer, you may need to add EMLX to DOCM conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that allows developers to work with a wide range of file formats, including EMLX and DOCM.

+The first step in the conversion process is to convert the EMLX file format to HTML.
+This can be done using Aspose.Email for .NET.
+Aspose.Email for .NET is a powerful API that enables developers to work with email messages and attachments in various formats, including EMLX.
+It provides a range of features that make it easy to convert EMLX files to HTML.

+Once the EMLX file has been converted to HTML, the next step is to render the HTML to DOCM.
+This can be done using Aspose.Words for .NET.
+Aspose.Words for .NET is a powerful API that enables developers to work with a wide range of document formats, including DOCM.
+It provides a range of features that make it easy to render HTML to DOCM.

+In summary, Aspose.Total for .NET provides powerful file format manipulation APIs that make it easy to convert EMLX to DOCM.
+By using Aspose.Email for .NET to convert EMLX to HTML, and Aspose.Words for .NET to render HTML to DOCM, you can quickly and easily add EMLX to DOCM conversion features to your .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}